jonstephens85/nurec-lw-benchhub/README.md

 **Ground plane:**

-1. **Create → Physics → Ground Plane**
+1. **Create → Mesh → Plane**
 2. Position it at z=0 (default)
 3. Make sure it covers the floor area of your splat (scale up if needed)
+4. Right click the ground plane in the object tree and select **Add → Physics → Collider**

 **Table collider:**

-For a round table, use a thin cylinder:
+For a round table, use a disk.
+For Rectangular tables, us a plane:

-1. **Create → Shapes → Cylinder**
+1. **Create > Mesh > Disk**
-2. Set scale to make it a thin disc matching your table — e.g., `(table_radius, table_radius, 0.01)`
+2. Set scale to make it match your table
 3. Drag it up to sit on top of the visible table surface in the splat
-4. **Physics → Collider** (not Rigid Body — static)
+4. Right click the table plane in the object tree and select **Add → Physics → Collider**

 For a rectangular surface, use a thin box.
 For complex shapes, combine primitives or import a low-poly mesh with convex decomposition.

 ### 2.4 Make the proxies invisible-but-shadow-casting

-For each proxy (ground plane and table collider):

-1. **Property → Visibility → invisible**
-2. **Property → Geometry → Matte Object → true**

-Then register the proxies with the NuRec volume:
+A proxy mesh provides a surface for shadow casting, grounding objects visually in the scene:

-1. Select the NuRec volume prim (the splat root)
+1. Select the **NuRec prim** (the volume prim under the global xform)
-2. **Property → NuRec/Volume → Proxy** field
-3. Click `+` and add the ground plane
-4. Click `+` again and add the table collider
+2. In the **Raw USD Properties** panel, locate the **NuRec/Volume** section
+3. Find the **Proxy** field and click **+** to add your proxy mesh prim
+4. Select your ground/table plane again
+5. Ensure that **Geometry → Matte** Object property is enabled

 This is what makes shadows from objects above the table land correctly on the splat's rendered table surface.
 Without matte objects, objects look like they're floating.

 ### 2.5 Dress rehearsal

-Drop a small test cube (default Create → Shapes → Cube, scaled to ~0.05) above your table proxy.
+Drop a small test cube (Create → Shapes → Cube, scaled to ~0.05, add Physics → Rigid Body with Collider Presets) above your table proxy.
 Hit play.
 The cube should fall and rest on the proxy at the visible table surface level.
 If it falls through, the proxy isn't aligned.
 If it rests visibly above the splat's table, the proxy is too high.

 If anything looks off, also: